If you own a computer (or can get one) and want to learn how to make passive income with it, you are in the right place.

 If you want to short-circuit the work of starting a blog, one option is to buy an existing blog that is already making money.
 It can be a fine source of passive income for you with some great potential returns.
 Some of the main sites that sell blogs are Flippa, Empire Flippers and FE International.

-To learn more about this strategy, check out my article on Buying a Blog for Passive Income: What You Need to Know.
+If you want to learn more about how to buy a blog, check out my article on Buying a Blog for Passive Income: What You Need to Know.

 7. Start a YouTube Channel